 Born in 1952 in Bristol, Virginia, Susan’s passion for art began at a young age.
-After moving to North Carolina in her early childhood, she studied under Francis Kendall, the late North Carolina artist, who instilled in Susan not only a love for many art forms, but a desire to experiment and the joy to be found in every part of the journey.
+After moving to North Carolina in her early childhood, she took private lessons from the late North Carolina artist, Francis Kendall, who instilled in Susan not only a love for many art forms, but a desire to experiment and the joy to be found in every part of the journey.
 Throughout high school and college, Susan expanded her studies in a variety of disciplines, including pottery, sculpture, and stained glass, all of which have influenced her use of color and texture.
 She married her husband, John, in 1975, and continued to create art in her spare time as they began raising their family.

 In 2004, after working in the corporate world, raising two children and caring for her aging parents, she returned to her lifelong love of art and her dream of painting full-time.
 It began as a way to to express and process the changes she experienced in life and encourage healing, but her art soon began connecting with others going through similar experiences within themselves.
 Her early exhibits centered around themes of joy and healing, and those themes continue to recur in her work to this day.

-My paintings incorporate at least one circle, maybe more.
+My paintings incorporate at least one circle, maybe more, representing my commitment to paint from the heart.
 They may be found in the painting itself or on an outer edge, pronounced or subtly embedded.
-I invite you to take a moment to find my circles.

 - BLUE RHINO